GeospatialPython/pyshp/README.md

 	>>> rec = sf.record(3)

-Each record is a list-like Record object containing the values corresponding to each field in the field list.
+Each record is a list-like Record object containing the values corresponding to each field in the field list (except the DeletionFlag).
 A record's values can be accessed by positional indexing or slicing.
 For example in the blockgroups shapefile the 2nd and 3rd fields are the blockgroup id and the 1990 population count of that San Francisco blockgroup: